 OECD Home › Centre for Tax Policy and Administration › Latest Documents

-Agreement between France and British Virgin Islands for the exchange of information relating to tax matters
+Agreement between the United Kingdom and Liechtenstein on the exchange of information with respect to taxes

 Bermuda and the Netherlands today signed a bilateral agreement for the exchange of information for tax purposes, bringing to 12 the number of such agreements Bemuda has entered into.

 Bermuda and The Netherlands have today signed a bilateral agreement for exchange of information for tax purposes.

 The OECD has today launched a new survey into the VAT “lost” by businesses due to the difficulties of recovering tax incurred in countries other than their own.